Tolerating and resit exams

 If you did participate in the resit and unfortunately did not pass the course, you have 2 options:

-• You choose to use a tolerance for that course when applying for your study track in September.
+• You choose to request a tolerance for that course when composing your study programme for the new academic year in September.

-The Examination Committee will not make a decision, because you have not yet completed your courses.
+The Examination Committee will not make a decision, because you have not yet completed all your courses.
 Therefore, no automatic deliberation will be applied.

 Consequences